 Boats at Bucklers Hard

 The next morning saw discussions between boat skippers about the best time to leave to have sufficient height over the bar at entrance to the river.
 In the end all four boats finally left about the same time.
 The weather was clear and sunshine prevailed.
 Getting out over the bar with recorded depth 0.9 metres below the keel we think but following another yacht the same size helped confidence prevail.
-Turning west with full sails raised and a 15-17 knot SE wind helped us have a memorable single tack sail to Portsmouth in no time at all, arriving an hour before expected.
+Turning east with full sails raised and a 15-17 knot SE wind helped us have a memorable single tack sail to Portsmouth in no time at all, arriving an hour before expected.
 Four boats mooring safely in Gunwharf Quays with Fulmarks opting to visit East Cowes.
 The Spinnaker Tower stood tall over our mooring lit with purple lights and helped us enjoy our open air drink party in Protégé's cockpit and below deck as a four crew aboard.
 All eat out that night in a choice of restaurants surrounding the marina with some watching a football match.

 The following morning, we didn’t need to depart early, as the tides where best later that day.
 One of our crew who had not been to Portsmouth before, went up the Spinnaker Tower to the visitor glass floor platform, others just went shopping.
 All four boats departed before midday and sailed mainly downwind sailing with boom preventer attached.
 We made our way back to Port Hamble Marina visiting the fuel dock on the way.
 Avant Garde, being the last to arrive, had to raft up against Femme Fatale which made the approach and offloading the crew’s luggage much harder.
 One good thing the Club invested in is fender steps, which makes it easier for short legged crew members to step up and off the deck of the Oceanis 37.
 That evening after a warm shower and drinks aboard Fulmarks, we held our rally dinner at the RAF Yacht Club in Hamble with the chance for all five boat crews to reminisce about the trip and enjoy a really good meal.
 We all slept on board our boats that night, some staying out late, and needed to be off the boats by 11am the following morning before the drive home.